-During the thirteen week period ended April 30, 2022, the Company amended a collaboration agreement with a vendor, and as part of the amendment the Company was granted a right to receive equity and warrants for common shares of the vendor that is subject to certain performance conditions and other contingencies.
-The Company evaluated the agreement under FASB Accounting Standards Codification 705-20, Consideration Received from a Vendor, and no consideration was recognized during the thirteen week period ended April 30, 2022.
+In February 2022, the Company amended a collaboration agreement with a vendor, and as part of the amendment the Company was granted a right to receive equity and warrants for common shares of the vendor that is subject to certain performance conditions and other contingencies.
+The Company evaluated the agreement under FASB Accounting Standards Codification 705-20, Consideration Received from a Vendor, and no material consideration was recognized during the twenty-six week period ended July 30, 2022.